1. Home

 Compact executive cars with hybrid engines are big business.
 This shouldn't be surprising, because so many are company cars and hybrids offer huge Benefit-in-Kind tax savings.
 The Mercedes C-Class is the posh small saloon of choice for this very reason.

-You see, the C300e plug-in hybrid offers up to 62 miles of smooth, silent battery power before the petrol engine kicks into life.
-That's nearly double that of the BMW 330e, and means the Merc is by far the cheapest option for business users.
+You see, the C300e plug-in hybrid offers up to 71 miles of smooth, silent battery power before the petrol engine kicks into life.
+That's more than even the BMW 330e, and means that the Merc is quite a bit cheaper to run for business users.

 What's more, you get a plush cabin loaded with fancy technology, more space than most rivals, and a real feeling that you're driving around in a miniature S-Class